Skip to content

 In the Salina community, Pastor Smith is president of Salina Chapter of the NAACP, the board president of the Martin Luther King Jr. CACFP, and is the incoming president of the board for the Salina Family YMCA.
 He serves regionally as the moderator of Smokey Hill District for the Missionary Baptist State Convention of Kansas and is the national director for the fight against human trafficking for National Baptist Convention USA Incorporated.

-Rev. Smith graduated summa cum laude from Southern University A&M College (LA) and spent 12 years in sales and marking at Chevron Oil Company.
+Rev. Smith graduated summa cum laude from Southern University A&M College (LA) and spent 12 years in sales and marketing at Chevron Oil Company.
 His biblical education includes a master of divinity from Faith Evangelical Seminary in Tacoma, and a doctorate of ministry in leadership at Midwestern Baptist Theological Seminary in Kansas City, Missouri.

 Alexander Hurla